-Here are the differences between a cellular and GPS-only Apple Watch
+Deciding between a GPS or GPS+Cellular Apple Watch?
+Let us help!

-The Apple Watch GPS (Wi-Fi only) model is the least expensive and lightest weight of all models in the line.
-You get a longer battery life, but that's because it doesn't have a cellular chip.
-It requires an iPhone for daily use.
+The Apple Watch GPS (Wi-Fi only) model is less expensive and the lightest of all models in the line.
+You also get a longer battery life because it doesn't have a cellular chip.

 Pros